nachos5/encryption_and_decryption_api/README.md

 * Guðmundur Óli Norland (gon2@hi.is)
 * Hjalti Geir Garðarsson (hgg29@hi.is)

+Click [here](http://enc-dec-api.herokuapp.com/) for a production example on Heroku (start up might be slow since this is runs on a free dyno).

 ## Setup

 This project is made with and requires Python 3.